Abinaya-balu/Abinaya-balu/README.md

 ---

 ## About Me
-- Currently exploring **UI/UX design, Data Science, and Web Development**
+- Exploring the intersection of **Design + Technology**
-- Passionate about **art & design**, blending creativity with tech
+- Currently diving into **UI/UX, Data Science & Full-Stack Development**
 - Building projects in **e-commerce, chatbot systems, and portfolio design**
-- Goal: Land a role in **UI/UX or Software Development** with strong coding foundations.
+- On a mission to become a **creative developer who builds meaningful digital experiences**
 - Based in India

 ---